levinion/fzfmenu/README.md

 # Window properties like app_id or class, are useful in tiling window managers for changing a window's default layout and size.
 arguments = ["-a", "fzfmenu"]

+# `fzf_arguments` (array of strings):
+# Provides arguments to be passed directly to the `fzf` command.
+# Use this field to customize `fzf`'s appearance and behavior, such as
+# its layout, border style, or colors.
+# For a full list of options, see the fzf man page or documentation.
+fzf_arguments = ["--border=rounded", "--layout=rounded"]

 # --- Plugin Configuration ---